GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 Projected coordinates:
-    These are Cartesian projected coordinates compatible with the chosen projection and are given in a length *unit* set via the **+u** modifier, (e.g., -200/200/-300/300\ **+uk** for a 400 by 600 km rectangular area centered on the projection center (0, 0).
+    These are Cartesian projected coordinates compatible with the chosen projection and are given in a length *unit* set via the **+u** modifier, (e.g., -200/200/-300/300\ **+uk** for a 400 by 600 km rectangular area centered on the projection center (0, 0), shorthand: -R200/300+uk.
     These coordinates are internally converted to the corresponding geographic (longitude, latitude) coordinates for the lower left and upper right corners.
 This form is convenient when you want to specify a region directly in the projected units (e.g., UTM meters).
 For allowable units, see Table :ref:`Distance units <tbl-distunits>`. **Note**: For the UTM, TM and Stereographic projections we will guess the